yyhh-org/site/content/my-solutions-for-problems-no-76-100-on-4clojurecom.md

 Alias: /blog/2011/06/my-solutions-problems-no-76-100-4clojure-com
 Series: 4clojure-solutions
 Lang: en
+Summary: The final installment of solutions to 4clojure's first hundred problems, with reflections on learning core functions and the sequence library.
 ---

 Finally done with all the 100 problems listed on 4clojure.com so far :-).
 When new problems appears there, I will probably do them when I have some time to kill, but I will not post my solutions here any more.
 If I found interesting programming exercises, I may submit to 4clojure as well.